wkolowski/Type-Theory-Wishlist/README.md

 | N => R v h.v
 ```

-Induction-Recursion, just like induction-induction, can also be used to define data structures with complex invariants.
+Induction-Recursion, just like Induction-Induction, can also be used to define data structures with complex invariants.
 Above we have the binary heaps again, but this time the (non-recursive) heap condition is defined by pattern matching mutually with the type of binary heaps.

 Papers:
 - [A General Formulation of Simultaneous Inductive-Recursive Definitions in Type Theory](https://www.cse.chalmers.se/~peterd/papers/Inductive_Recursive.pdf)